js-cookie/js-cookie/README.md

 ## Releasing

-For releasing there's the `Release` GitHub Actions workflow, which will create a new release along with package provenance on npmjs.com.
+Releasing should be done via the `Release` GitHub Actions workflow, so that published packages on npmjs.com have package provenance.

-_GitHub releases are created as a draft and need to be published manually!
+GitHub releases are created as a draft and need to be published manually!
-(This is so we are able to craft suitable release notes before publishing.)_
+(This is so we are able to craft suitable release notes before publishing.)

 ## Supporters